jundalisay/superb/content/en/social/economics/principles/intro/chapter-03.md

 ---
-heading: "Chapter 3 of the Introductory Part"
+heading: "Chapter 3"
 title: "The Metaphysics of Value"
 linkTitle: Chapter 3
-heading: Nominal, Real, Natural, Market Prices
+# heading: Nominal, Real, Natural, Market Prices
 date: 2022-01-05
 dateorig: Originally written in 2016
 # image: /covers/econsp.jpg
 image: /photos/econ/bake.jpg
 description: "To prevent economic disorder, we correct the mistakes of Economics by introducing he Four Laws of Value derived from Adam Smith.
 In line with Superphysics, Pantrynomics sees value as a wave and price as a particle"
-type: "featured"
-# linkb: "/social/economics/principles/"
-# linkbtext: "Principles"
-# linkf: "/social/economics/principles/first-law"
-# linkftext: First Law
 linkb: /social/economics/principles/intro/chapter-02
-linkbtext: Chapter 2
+linkbtext: "Chapter 2"
 linkf: /social/economics/principles/intro/chapter-04
 linkftext: "Chapter 4"
 author: Juan